hyperledger/besu-docs/docs/Tutorials/Examples/Private-Network-Example.md

     [account management](../../HowTo/Send-Transactions/Account-Management.md).
 To create your own
     account, you have to use a third-party tool, such as MetaMask.

-When you're finished importing an existing test account, [create another test account from scratch] to use as the recipient for a test Ether transaction.
+After importing an existing test account, [create another test account from scratch] to use as the recipient for a test Ether transaction.

 In MetaMask, select the new test account and [copy its address](https://metamask.zendesk.com/hc/en-us/articles/360015289512-How-to-copy-your-MetaMask-Account-Public-Address).